LanskovNV/MapViewer/README.md

 ## Purpose
 MapViewer is the React project providing web mapping service, which offers street maps watching with data filters, containing selectivity towards streets, houses and water objects.
 # Quick start guide
-Here's a guide to get you started using MapViewer.

 ## Locale settings
 You can choose one of two languages the application supports (Russian or English) by using the local toggle down below on the page.